LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/reading/calculations/_index.md

 ## Basic Calculations

-Basic calculations in Tableau revolve around using arithmetic operators and functions to manipulate and transform your data as you see fit or depending on your need.
-Calculations can be applied to individual fields or multiple fields, allowing you to create new extracted fields based on your analysis requirements.
+Basic calculations in Tableau revolve around using arithmetic operators and functions to manipulate and transform your data as you see fit.
+Calculations can be applied to an individual field or multiple fields, allowing you to create new extracted fields based on your analysis requirements.

 Take a look at the example below: